-Set Texts on Sparx Reader will allow teachers to assign the curriculum texts they're teaching to their students, so that they can meaningfully, accountably and independently read these books outside of lesson time, either as consolidation or as part of a flipped learning 'pre read' approach.
+We've made a number of the most popular GCSE and KS3 curriculum texts (as well as Easy Reader versions) available for teachers to assign to students.
+This allows students to meaningfully, accountably and independently read these books outside of lesson time, either as consolidation or as part of a flipped learning 'pre read' approach.

 Originals only: